StefanoMammola/Analysis_Global-Spider-News-Database/README.md

 Data -------------------------------------

-To run the analysis, one should download from figshare (doi:10.6084/m9.figshare.14822301) the database ~Data_spider_news_global.csv — See Figshare entry for metadata.
+To run the analysis, one should download from figshare the database ~Data_spider_news_global.csv (doi:10.6084/m9.figshare.14822301).
+See Figshare entry for metadata

 Repository contains ----------------------

+~Analysis_Data_spider_news_global: R code to generate the analysis.

 ~Data_spider_news_global_BeforeValidation (.csv): The same database as Data_spider_news_global, but before the quality check.
 Needed to calculate Cohen's kappa.

 ~Danger_symbol: Silhouette (.png) used in Figure 3.

-~Analysis_Data_spider_news_global: R code to generate the analysis.